arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/voice-recognition-cyberon/content.md

 ***These steps are compatible with the trial license, used in this tutorial, and the paid license***

-Go to [Cyberon Model Configuration](https://tool.cyberon.com.tw/ArduinoDSpotterAuth/CTMain.php) and fill the required fields:
+Go to [Cyberon Model Configuration](https://tool.cyberon.com.tw/ArduinoDSpotterAuth/CTMain.php) and fill in the required fields:
 * E-mail address
 * Board model
 * Serial Number of your board